Table of Contents

 - Reference Shelf (1)

 Ananda, Upali and Devadatta act out a theoretical quarrel about Buddhist attitudes to law

 When reviewed like this, the whole story appears a piece of improbable fiction, possibly a very distorted account of something which actually did take place.
-It is strange that a story like this, which does no credit to the Buddha, but quite the opposite, was permitted to remain in the Vinaya.
+It is strange that a story like this, which does no credit to the Buddha, but quite the opposite, was permitted to remain in the Vinaya.5 pages

 The Legend of the Establishment of the Buddhist Order of Nuns in the Theravada Vinaya-Pitaka (2000) – Ute Hüsken

 At the beginning of the first section of the tenth chapter of the Cullavagga, the events immediately preceding the establishment of the Buddhist Order of nuns are described.
 In general terms these are as follows:27 pages

 The tale is best understood in the light of the need of the early Buddhist tradition to demarcate its position in the ancient Indian context vis-à-vis ascetic practices and ideology.45 pages